 If charity is important to you, you can always set up a trust that will pay into a charity of your choice.
 After you pass, you still may want to give assets or money to the charities that you cared about.
 When you establish a trust, this is a great way to make sure that those organizations receive the assets that you want to give them.

 When it comes to an estate plan, there are several vehicles that you can utilize.
 Wills and trusts are the most common.
 If you are considering a trust, there are a lot of benefits over that of a will.
 Some even choose to have both.
-To find out how a trust could benefit you, talk to a lawyer, like an estate planning lawyer from Wiseman Bray Attorneys, as soon as possible.
+To find out how a trust could benefit you, talk to a lawyer, like an estate planning lawyer from Patterson Bray, as soon as possible.